-In his first book, published in 2011, In From the Wilderness: Sherman, (She-r-Man), he notes that from his earliest recollection he knew he was different.
+In his first book, published in 2011, In From the Wilderness: Sherman, (She-r-Man), David notes that from earliest recollection he knew he was “different.”
 “While I viewed myself as a little boy, the rest of the world saw me as a little girl.”
-During adolescence David met key supportive adults, and in 1972 began meeting with a medical team, undergoing the battery of medical, psychiatric, and socialization tests necessary for transgender surgery and then underwent the surgeries themselves.
+As a child David did not know how to express this experience, but during adolescence David met key supportive adults who listened and then helped to locate professional resources, In 1972 David began meeting with a medical team, undergoing the battery of medical, psychiatric, and socialization tests and processes necessary for transgender surgery.
+David underwent the surgeries themselves beginning in 1974.
 In 1975 at the age of 24, he had completed medical transition.

-(This biographical statement taken from a biographical statement provided by David Weekley and a book review in Bostonia: The Alumni Magazine of Boston University, 2011 with updates by Weekley in May 2017)
+(This biographical statement taken from a biographical statement provided by David Weekley and a book review in Bostonia: The Alumni Magazine of Boston University, 2011 with updates by Weekley in May 2023)

-Biography Date: August, 2012
+Biography Date: August, 2012; rev. 2023

-United Methodist Church | Author/editor | Clergy Activist | Ordination/clergy | Transgender activism
+Methodist (UMC, United Methodist Church) | Author/editor | Clergy Activist | Ordination/clergy | Trans activism

 “Rev. David Weekley | Profile”, LGBTQ Religious Archives Network, accessed February 29, 2024, https://lgbtqreligiousarchives.org/profiles/david-weekley.